kkartak/Markdown/listicle.md

 I like writing listicles using markdown beacause I don't get bogged down in the design and look of the article Listicles are some of the top viewing articles to write

-Here are five things I like about formating technical articles with Markdown:
+Here are five things I like about formating technical articles with **Markdown**:

 ## Its easy to write